-The Belltower (Chris Bell) plays American roots music, where jazz, soul and R&B all come together.
+The Belltower Blues Explosion (with frontman Chris Bell) plays American roots music, where jazz, soul and R&B all come together.
 “It’s all blues,” says Chris when commenting on his music or his biggest influences.
 From Lou Rawls to Dr. John, Grant Green and B.B.
 King, from Ray Charles to the Funk Brothers.
 They are all masters of innovation as much as they are a part of the classic blues tradition.
-The Belltower is part of that tradition and he approaches performance like a storyteller, building on a style that’s been around a while.
+The Belltower Blues Explosion is part of that tradition and they approach performance like a storyteller, building on a style that’s been around a while.

 2014 The New Year is under way and I’m working on the next Belltower Blues Explosion EP.
 We’ve cut 6 tracks (4 original tunes and 2 great covers) for this next recording.
 I’m really happy with the way it’s coming along.
 Drumming wizard Aaron Lack and bass guru Pat Harris worked their magic along with the horn section of Dan Torosian (tenor) and Rick White (trumpet) over at Alnico Studios here in South Austin.
 We have finished editing and now we’re on to the mixing.
 Keep your eyes and ears open for this release this summer!
 In the meantime, I have the pleasure of being the featured artist with Texas Music Hall of Fame drummer Ernie Durawa and his band at Strangebrew in South Austin.
 Ernie’s group is killin’ and I’m honored that he asked me to come by and play with his group.
 If you’re in the neighborhood on May 6th come by and check it out.
 Last but not least, I’m going to try and escape the Texas heat again this summer and head north to play some gigs with my long time friend Jeff Salisbury in Vermont.
 Come by and say hello if we happen to be in your area.
 Hope to see you at the next gig!